dannyycc/airspace-hugo/exampleSite/content/english/_index.md

       feel comfortable during events.
 If you see me around feel free to shout me for a gym sesh \U0001F3CB\U0001F3FB‍♂️, mahjong\U0001F004️, boba \U0001F964and ofc for any enquiries you may have.
 Hope to see you all next year at ABACUS events!"
+  - name: Guang Wu
+    image: "/images/guang.jpg"
+    designation: Treasurer
+    content: |-
+      2nd Year Economics

+      Hey I’m Guang, I’m a Portuguese born Chinese and I’ll be in charge of filling up the abacus bank account.
+I’ve always loved traveling, eating well, and making bad decisions.
+Catch me getting kicked out of a club and getting threatened by a priest in one night.
+I hope everyone enjoys what we’ve got planned for next year!
   - name: Danny Chiu
     image: ''
     designation: Secretary
     content: ''
-  - name: Guang Wu
-    image: images/clients/avater-3.jpg
-    designation: Treasurer
-    content: This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd.

 ---